 Field Description Subsystems Maximum The number of assigned Natural subsystems.
 The value can be 01-10.
-Active less than th er of Natural subsystems initiated.
-The value may be ne maximum allowed if an error from which the system over occurs and the subsystem becomes inactive.
-Inactive er of Natural subsystems currently terminated or shut to the occurrence of errors from which the system could r.
+Active The number of Natural subsystems initiated.
+The value may be less than the maximum allowed if an error from which the system cannot recover occurs and the subsystem becomes inactive.
+Inactive The number of Natural subsystems currently terminated or shu down due to the occurrence of errors from which the system countries of the cover.
 Waiting The number er of subsystems currently waiting for work.
 In Progress The number er of subsystems currently processing triggers.
 Trigger File Number The file number of the trigger file for the database.
 Max File to be accepted The maximum file number that Adabas Triggers and Stored Procedures will accept.
 This is set as the highest file loaded plus 10 when the database comes up and/or is initialized.
 If a higher file number is subsequently added to the database, any triggers found for the file are ignored.
 To activate triggers beyond the Max File value, the database must be shut down and restarted.
 Session Buffer Sizes in Bytes Trigger Table e Buffer The size of the trigger table buffer.
 This field can be modified using the Modify Profile function.
 Pre-Trigger Queue The size of the queue for all pre-command triggers being processed at any given time.
 Post-Trigger Queue The size of the queue for all post-command triggers being processed at any given time.
 Waiting Subsys Queue The size of the queue for tasks waiting to process triggers; currently fixed at 80 bytes.
-Acquired Sto orage The total amount of storage to be acquired for use by Adabas Triggers and Stored Procedures.
-Used Storage 9 The actual amount of storage used by Adabas Triggers and Stored Procedures during processing.
+Acquired Storage The total amount of storage to be acquired for use by Adabas Triggers and Stored Procedures.
+Used Storage The actual amount of storage used by Adabas Triggers and Stored Procedures during processing.